cloudposse/docs/content/faq/can-autoscale-node-level.md

 ---
 title: "Can this infrastructure autoscale at the node (VM) level?"
-description: "Yes, using the cluster autoscaler."
+description: "Yes, node autoscaling is using the Kubernetes cluster autoscaler as well as SpotInst.com."
 tags:
 - infrastructure
 - autoscale